MirelaElla/socratic-chatbot/ANALYTICS_README.md

 ### 1. Admin Access Only
 - Dashboard requires authenticated admin access
-- Uses same authentication system as main app
+- Uses role-based access control via profiles table
+- Only users with admin role can access the dashboard
 - No public access to sensitive user data

 ### 2. Data Anonymization